IngridGdesigns/travel-journal/README.md

 # Travel Journal :tada:

-A small project to practice CSS styling and React components
+A small project to practice CSS styling and React components.
+Used repo [react-gh-pages](https://github.com/gitname/react-gh-pages) to deploy to GitHub Pages